KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ### SvelteKit

 I switched to SvelteKit for a bit, just to allow me to spin up an endpoint for sending test data, so I don’t have to use pubsub all the time during development.
-In the end, I had to switch back to plain Svelte because I didn’t manage to get an export working without violating the content-security-policies.
+Later, I had to switch back to plain Svelte because I didn’t manage to get an export working without violating the content-security-policies.
 SvelteKit initializes with inline JS, and that is a no-go for Twitch Extensions.
 If you know how to get SvelteKit to not do this, please let me know 😶.

 ### Testing on Twitch

 I don’t know why, but I was surprised to learn that I have to run an actual live stream even if I use the “local test” available on the extension dashboard.
-I think there is an option to do a non-public live stream, but I didn’t bother.
-Just know you will have to set up a stream to run a proper test for your extension if it is an overlay.
-With the livestream running and the extension activated, I found some issues.
-You can’t put any interactions in the bottom 20-30px because of the video player controls, and the open chat window overlaps the extension iframe for some reason, losing an additional 20-30px on the right.
+I think there is an option to do a non-public live stream, but I didn’t bother; just know you will have to set up a stream to run a proper test for your extension if it is an overlay.
+With the live stream running and the extension activated, I found some issues.
+You can’t put any interactions in the bottom 20-30px because of the video player controls, and the open chat window overlaps the extension iframe for some reason a bit, so additional 20-30px are lost on the right.
 Nothing that can’t be fixed with a bit more padding.
 Also, I highly recommend building and uploading the extension during development a couple of times just to be sure everything works as expected; that is how I stumbled upon the content-security vs. SvelteKit issue.

 ### How things work on the Frontend